Amber-Pittman/node-auth1-guided/LectureNotes.md

             * For example, how long a cookie should last before it's considered expired (maxAge).
 This will be in milliseconds so if we wanted it to last an hour, we'd need 3600 milliseconds.
 Multiply 3600 by 1000 milliseconds.

+                * When we set a cookie expiration, it automatically sets the session expiration as well.

             * We can specify whether a cookie can only be used by secure connections (http) or all.

             * From our server's perspective, we can control if we even accept HTTP requests.
 Right now we are accepting them, because we don't support HTTPS in our application, as that would require minting a certificate and configuring it and a bit more involved than what we want to do here.
 It's not difficult but it is involved.